 All students interested in registering for NA 101 (Certified Nurse Assistant) must EITHER view the online orientation (NA 101 Orientation) OR attend an in-person session prior to registering.

 All students registered for NA 101 must be fingerprinted before the first day of class.
-Please review the Summer 2020 fingerprinting information document for more information.
+Please review the Spring 2021 Fingerprinting Information Document for important instructions, dates and times.